Sunday, May 4, 2025

 Saturday, December 16, 2023

-Teaching Technology Law for Entrepreneurs, Spring 2024
+Teaching Technology Law for Entrepreneurs, Spring 2024 and 2025

 I am looking forward to this class.
 In it, I explain that lawyers ask many questions before they give answers / No “one size fits all.”